Banner Image

-Arthropods Daily – Issue No. 298
+Arthropods Daily – Issue No. 298 – Issue No. 298

 Mining Bees

-genus of subfamily “Bees“
+Mining Bees: genus of epifamily “Bees“

 Andrena bees are medium-sized with males being smaller and more slender than females, usually black with white to tan hair, and distinctive velvety areas on their faces called facial foveae.
 They are ground-nesting solitary bees that prefer sandy soils, creating burrows and provisions for their larvae without spinning cocoons.
 Andrena bees are active for a few weeks, have one generation per year, and are attacked by various insects.
 They are found in temperate regions of Europe, Asia, and North America, with some species in sub-Saharan Africa but none in South America, Australia, or Madagascar.
 Some species include Andrena cineraria in Europe and Andrena salicifloris in western North America.